kantpoll/Kantpoll/README.md

 We need **open-source platforms** to spillover innovation across democracies and to face the criticisms democracy rightly receives.
 Centralized regimes are investing in artificial intelligence, big data, and all sort of technologies available. **_Will democracies be stuck in the past?_**

 Let's use technology to _increase interest_ in politics among citizens, to _encourage participation_ in elections, and to _favor cooperation_ over conflict.
 We believe that all this is possible.
 The Kantcoin Project was created to champion **transparency** and **representativeness** in politics.
 We hope our contribution will help democracy thrive.

+# How it works